shahankhan47/react-project/Professional/2-the-wild-oasis/project.md

 =======================================================================================================================
 Advanced react patterns (See 3-react-patterns project):

-Creating a Modal Window (Adding a new cabin)
+Creating a Modal Window (Adding a new cabin) (compound component pattern)

 -   Refactoring Cabins.jsx page into AddCabin.jsx feature to make the page as simple as possible.
 -   Instead of showing form, now showing the modal when button is clicked.